kunsh13/iptv/README.md

 Prototype v1: MCU ESP32 WROOM + 0.9 in OLED I2C Display + DAC VS1053b 24Bit I2S audio processor, 3 Band eq.
 Porting in Dev kit.

 Prototype v2: Due to the buffering of streams, I have migrated the project to ESP32 WROVER-B 8 MB SPI PSRAM + 1.4 in OLED I2C Display + PCM5102 32Bit I2S audio processor.
 I have added AAC and OGG audio streams over the https.
-Wrover-B is intended for commercial use and Dev kit is not available.
+Devkit is not available in my region.
 I have to get the mcu and custom build my own board.
 No time for PCBway.

 Prototype v3: I am porting the project in LilyGo [TTGO TAudio](https://github.com/LilyGO/TTGO-TAudio).
 MCU ESP32 WROVER-B + DAC WM8978 I2S 24Bit 5 band eq.
-As compared to v2 this is a complete Dev Kit.
+As compared to v2 this is a complete Devkit.

 As I kept learning I have created this web app.
 Video streams are added along with internet radio streams.
 I have created this project for fun and learning purpose.